Recycling in the United Kingdom: Incentives

-Local Authorities are given incentives towards meeting recycling targets set by European, national and regional Government by the imposition of financial penalties for failing to recycle.
+Local authorities are given incentives towards meeting recycling targets set by European, national and regional Government by the imposition of financial penalties for failing to recycle.
 For example, levies are imposed on the proportion of waste material going to landfill under a landfill tax, which currently stands at £94.15 per tonne.

 Unlike other European countries, there are very few deposit-refund schemes in operation.
 The Defra Packaging Strategy of 2009 supported reward-based programmes, but other than some trials in Scotland, they have received almost no public or political attention.
 This may be due to the lack of evidence that they improve the recycling rate in a UK context.
 In December 2018, the Department for Business, Energy & Industrial Strategy (DEFRA) has announced plans for a pledge of up to £60m towards innovative new packaging.
 One initiative in this is to assess the viability of household food waste being "transformed into environmentally-friendly plastic bags and cups."
+Scottish Parliament passed legislation to create a deposit return scheme including glass in May 2020 and later that year the UK Parliament passed the United Kingdom Internal Market Act.
+The UK Government refused to grant an exemption to the Act, forcing the Scottish Government to announce in 2023 that it would delay the scheme until October 2025 earliest, when a UK-wide deposit scheme is hoped to be implemented: Circular Economy Minister at the time, Lorna Slater, claimed the "UK Government ... has sadly seemed so far more intent on sabotaging this parliament than protecting our environment".

 The establishment of the government body Waste & Resources Action Programme has increased the country's recycling capacity.
 It is a registered charity.
 It works with businesses, individuals and communities to achieve a circular economy through helping them reduce waste, develop sustainable products and use resources in an efficient way.
-WRAP was established in 2000 as a company limited by guarantee. and receives funding from the Department for Environment, Food and Rural Affairs, the Northern Ireland Executive, Zero Waste Scotland, the Welsh Government and the European Union.
+WRAP was established in 2000 as a company limited by guarantee. and receives funding from the Department for Environment, Food and Rural Affairs (Defra), the Northern Ireland Executive, Zero Waste Scotland, the Welsh Government and the European Union.

+From 31 March 2025, most workplaces in England have mandated separating out dry recycling (glass, metal and paper), food waste and non-recyclables before collection.
+Micro-firms, defined as having fewer than 10 full-time equivalent employees, are exempt until 31 March 2027.
+This requirement also applies to workplaces that provide bins to customers.
+All premises must collect and separate food waste even if they do not serve food or contain a kitchen.